 I have a longstanding rule in my house that we have to give a book at least 3 chapters.
 After that, if a book isn’t holding your interest, or it feels like drudgery every time you pick it up, then you can stop reading that book.
 There are too many books in the world to waste your time on one that isn’t working for you.

-When I wrote the Instructor Guides, they are just that, guides or suggestions.
-While all of my suggestions are well thought out, meticulously scheduled and cross-related to other topics and reading selections, you as the parent have the ultimate control of following, tweaking and swapping out any of your homeschool materials as you see fit, to perfectly suit your children.
+When I wrote the BYL Instructor Guides, they are just that, guides or suggestions.
+All of my suggestions are well thought out, meticulously scheduled and cross-related to other topics and reading selections.
+But you as the parent have the ultimate control.
+Follow, tweak and swap out any of your homeschool materials as you see fit, to perfectly suit your children.

 Rebel’s of the Heavenly Kingdom (Level 4) – This, again, is not an easy story to read.
 But it is one of those rare gems, in that it covers a time period that you rarely see in children’s literature – the Taiping Rebellion in China in the mid-1800s.
 It’s a raw and gritty story, which is why I scheduled it as a read aloud rather than a book for children to read on their own.
 But like Girl in a Cage, the author does a masterful job of bringing this time and place to vivid life.